Silv3rHorn/GCP-IR-Notes/gke/playbook/analysis/mount_container_fs.md

 Support Containers according to container-explorer documentation are:
 * When a GKE cluster is created, several containers are created to support the Kubernetes
-* These clusters are used to support Kubernetes only and may not be interesting for the investigation.
+* These containers are used to support Kubernetes only and may not be interesting for the investigation.
 * Kubernetes support containers are hidden by default when the global flag `--support-container-data=supportcontainer.yaml` is used
     * `supportcontainer.yaml` contains the commonly known hostname, image, and labels used to identify the support containers
 * When `--support-container-data` is used, the `list` and `mount-all` commands automatically ignore the known support containers where applicable